-Images should be attributed to their creator as per the license agreement under which they were procured.
-Note that some photographers will charge higher fees for publication of their work without attendant attribution – this makes sense when you consider that attribution is a form of marketing for the photographer, and the absence of attribution therefore commands a higher price.
+Some photographers will charge higher fees for publication of their work without attendant attribution – this makes sense when you consider that attribution is a form of marketing for the photographer.

-- If attribution of an image is part of its licensing terms, it is a legal requirement.
+- If attribution of is part of an image’s licensing terms, it is a legal requirement.

-- When modifying an image under an appropriate CC license, be sure to not how it was modified in the attribution.
+- If you modify an image under an appropriate CC license, note how it was modified in the attribution.

-- Be sure to agree on and document any attribution terms (if any) when procuring images.
+- Be sure to formally agree on attribution terms (if any) when procuring images.